simpleinjector/Documentation/source/diagnostics.rst

         container.GetInstance<ILogger>(),
         container.GetInstance<ITimeProvider>()));

-* Any dependencies that are injected using the (now deprecated) `InjectProperties <https://simpleinjector.org/ReferenceLibrary/?topic=html/M_SimpleInjector_Container_InjectProperties.htm>`_ method will not be seen as dependencies of the type they are injected into.
 * Dependencies that are resolved by requesting them manually from the *Container*, for instance by injecting the *Container* into a class and then calling *container.GetInstance<T>()* from within that class:

 .. code-block:: c#